bannsec/autoPwn/README.md

 # Warning
 Completely re-writing this right now.
 Focus will be on interactive Linux apps that only take input from stdin for starters.
-Attempting to use ShellPhish's Driller and Fuzzer functionality.
+Attempting to use Shellphish's Driller and Fuzzer functionality.

 autoPwn in it's current state will do this in limited form.
 Simply run `autoPwn ./binary` then select the Start option.